takemaru/graphillion/README.md

 on each line.
 If a switch is closed (an edge exists on a graph), the power is transmitted on the line; otherwise, not.
-The power must be transmitted to all houses, while the flow must not have a loop to protect against short circuit.
+The power must be transmitted to all houses, while the flow must not have a loop to protect against short circuits.
 The power flow, hence, must form a *forest*, a set of trees, rooted at generators.
 We find all of such forests as follows: (note that the number, 54060425088, can be different since the network was randomly generated in `tl.grid()`)